 Hydrated lime can be added if moisture susceptibility is a problem based on mix

 design test such as AASHTO T 283 as specified in the IRC standards.
-India

 There are many other issues related to mineral fillers including stone dust.
 Mr. Rajib Chattaraj, Executive Engineer P.W.D.

-Bengal had asked Prof. Prithvi Singh Kandhal some interesting and
+Bengal had asked Prof. Prithvi Singh Kandhal some

-and can be accessed and downloaded at the following link: India
+and can be accessed and downloaded at the following link:

 Prof. Kandhal had the privilege of leading research on mineral aggregates and fillers (including baghouse fines) at the national level in the

-latest Information Manual on Baghouse Fines currently in use in the US
+Manual on Baghouse Fines currently in use in the US

 was authored by him.
 Therefore, the responses to Mr. Chattaraj’s questions are

 based on his opinions considering the latest research on this subject.
-US